MattCollins84/steady/README.md

 ````

 ### Documentation
-One of the advantages of using `Steady` is that documentation is auto-generated for you!
+One of the advantages of using Steady is that documentation is auto-generated for you!

-By default, the docs will be available at `/` but can be changed by specifying a `docsPath` when configuring your API.
+By default, the docs will be available at `/` but can be changed by specifying a `docsPath` when configuring your Steady API.